Average reading time: over 10 minutes

 A variety of tools and techniques have been employed to address just this threat.
 However, criminals and other malicious forces remain as determined as they are ingenious.

-To ensure the integrity of passports, the design of one particular component – commonly known as the data page hinge – plays a key role.
+To ensure the integrity of passports, the design of one particular component – commonly known as the data page hinge – plays a vital role.

-The hinge is responsible for attaching the all-important passport data page, also known as the biographical page, to the rest of the booklet.
+The hinge is responsible for attaching the all-important passport data page, also known as the biographical or bio page, to the rest of the booklet.

 For this article, we slapped on our lab coats and decided to test everything.